Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Sera, who moved closer in silence, bent down in front of Elena’s crotch with the pink vibrator in her hand.

-「If you do this to this part here…」
+"If you do this to this part here…"

 When Yuu, who was also curious, paused his caressing and peeked into it, he saw her trying to make an opening by pulling the two ropes running between Elena’s legs to the sides.

-「Nufufu.
+"Nufufu.
 Dear me, Elena, you’ve become so wet.
-Come and give it a touch, too, Yuu.」
+Come and give it a touch, too, Yuu."

-「Hoh, let me see…」
+"Hoh, let me see…"

-「Muu… Hnn, nghhii!」
+"Muu… Hnn, nghhii!"

 Elena desperately tried to move her body, but since she was bound tightly with her legs spread wide open, it only amounted to movements that aroused one’s lust instead.